UltiPro/Certifications/README.md

 # Certifications
-Certificates of courses and exams completed by Patryk 'UltiPro' Wójtowicz
+Certificates of courses and exams completed by Patryk 'UltiPro' Wójtowicz.